-All visitors to campus, including alumni, parents/guardians, and family members, must register with the front office and obtain a visitor's pass to enter the main school building.
-Visitors are required to present a photo ID which is scanned through the Raptor Security System.
-The system cross-references state databases and provides warning to staff of certain types of criminal records.
+All visitors to campus, including alumni, parents/guardians, and family members, must have an ID present.
+Visitors sign in with security and/or the office manager and are provided with a visitor's badge.
 Staff may call local law enforcement in the event of any unauthorized persons who are on campus without permission and/or who refuse to leave the school campus.